When to safely resume exercising after nose surgery

 By the third or fourth week after surgery, most patients are able to resume more strenuous activities, such as jogging or cycling, but it’s important to listen to your body and avoid any activities that cause discomfort or pain.
 Avoid activities that involve impact or risk of injury, such as contact sports or weightlifting, for at least six weeks after surgery.

-It’s important to keep in mind that the timing for resuming exercise after nose surgery can vary depending on the individual and the extent of the surgery.
-It’s important to follow your plastic surgeon’s specific instructions for postoperative care and to be patient during the healing process.
 If you have concerns about resuming exercise or any other aspect of your recovery, be sure to follow up with your surgeon for guidance and support.

 What are the risks of exercising too soon after rhinoplasty?